 Much of the art in recording comes from mic use, placement, and angle.
-A lot can be accomplished simply by adjusting the angle of the mic.
-Testing multiple microphone placements, both in relative distance to the sound source and where the mic is pointing, will also provide a variety of tones and sounds to choose from.
+A lot can be accomplished by adjusting the angle of the mic and testing multiple placements for tone, both in relative distance to the sound source and where the mic is pointing.